scuzzydude/asimov/asimov.md

 The greater value may not come for decades or centuries.
 This system allows us to forget, as ideas fall out of favor, and less people feel responsible for an idea, scoot will naturally lose trade value.

-The greatest value we may be able to provide our decedents is the ability to examine the ideas we forgot.
+The greatest value we may be able to provide our descendants is the ability to examine the ideas we forgot.

 ## Stasis

-Scoot is considered in stasis[^106] when active governance has ceased.
+Scoot is considered in stasis[^108] when active governance has ceased.
 This may be because none of the scootage wants the responsibility of trustee, or there have been no trades or scootchain activity for some period, or no staking networks exists to process transactions for the Scoot.

 If the Foundation is a holder of the scoot, it will maintain scootchain in stasis.
 By definition, a Scoot in stasis doesn't have much genius value, so it would not align with the Foundation's long-term goals to hold stasis Scoot.